Cloud 9 (George Harrison song)

-"Cloud 9" is a song by the English rock musician George Harrison that was released as the opening track of his 1987 album Cloud Nine.
+"Cloud 9" is a song by the English rock musician George Harrison, released as the opening track on his 1987 album Cloud Nine.
 It was also issued as a promotional single in the United States, where it peaked at number 9 on Billboards Album Rock Tracks chart.
 Co-produced by Jeff Lynne, the recording features guitar interplay between Harrison, on slide guitar, and Eric Clapton.
-Harrison performed the song in concert throughout his 1991 Japanese tour with Clapton and in 1992.
+Harrison performed the song in concert throughout his 1991 Japanese tour with Clapton and again in 1992.
 A live version appears on Harrison's Live in Japan album, while the original studio recording was included on his 1989 compilation Best of Dark Horse.